Nzibosco/masterTip/README.md

 This is a front end application that uses `html` for its web page.
 Bootstrap library was used to style the page, while `css` was also added to provide more styling option to the `html` content.
 We used JQuery as a Javascript library to offer dynamic contents and to perform all the calculations.

 We prefered to use Bootstrap and html native form validation instead of Javascript.
 This is because the html native form / input control offered a flexible way to authenticate or validate entries from users.
+This also helped avoid writing many lines of code in Javascript to handle the same problem.
+We believe the `form`'s own validation functionality makes code more cleaner, although Javascript event handlers can also be relied upon for advanced tasks.

 We used functionalities such as `input type` , `step`, and `min` to restrict entries to our requirements.